-Updated January 21, 2015.
-Orange, Coral and Tangerine were a hit on the fashion runways in Paris, Milan and London last month and already Hollywood stars have appeared in orange.
+Updated August, 2016.
+Orange, Coral and Tangerine have recently been hits on the fashion runways in Paris, Milan and London and we even see celebrities appearing in orange.
 So you might think that orange is a new fashion color.
-But just look at the rooms from the 1960's and 70's by legendary decorators Billy Baldwin and David Hicks and you will see that orange rugs, coral rugs, terracotta rugs, tangerine walls, and citrus colored fabrics were just as fashionable in the 60's and 70's as they are today with decorators such as Jamie Drake, Mary McDonald, Katie Ridder and David Easton..
-The 16 stylish interiors in this post show us how to decorate with orange rugs and with the many mellower shades of orange.
+But just look at the rooms from the 1960’s and 70’s by legendary decorators Billy Baldwin and David Hicks and you will see that orange rugs, coral rugs, terracotta rugs, tangerine walls, and citrus colored fabrics were just as fashionable in the 60’s and 70’s as they are today with decorators such as Jamie Drake, Mary McDonald, Katie Ridder and David Easton… The 16 stylish interiors in this post show us how to decorate with orange rugs and with the many mellower shades of orange.

-Jewel Yam and orange are forecasted to be among the top women's fashion colors for fall 2015 and winter 2016.
+Jewel Yam and orange were forecasted to be among the top women’s fashion colors for fall 2015 and winter 2016.

 Ralph Lauren Spring 2015 pairs orange with a greenish-beige.

 Antonio Berardi’s Spring 2015 ready to wear compliments orange with metallics, black and bluish-red.

 Orange, coral and terracotta are flattering to the human skin and to everything around.
 You may have noticed that when you drive through the countryside in late afternoon the scenery looks more beautiful than at midday.
 This is because the late afternoon sun casts an orange glow that is just as flattering to nature as it is to people.